 Sphinx caligineus brunnescens Mell, 1922, Dt. ent.
 Z. 1922: 113.
 Type locality: China, north Yunnan, montane forest.

-However, with the description of Sphinx yunnana Brechlin, 2015, from Yunnan, the situation with regard to the nomenclature and distribution of this subspecies, Sphinx yunnana and Sphinx caligineus sinicus has become even more confusing.
+However, with the description of Sphinx yunnana Brechlin, 2015 (from Yunnan), and Sphinx centrovietnama Brechlin, 2015 (from Vietnam), the situation with regard to the nomenclature and distribution of this subspecies, Sphinx yunnana, Sphinx centrovietnama and Sphinx caligineus sinicus has become even more confusing.
 The grey specimens of Sphinx caligineus mentioned above, which were captured at 2250m in northern Yunnan, have been confirmed as being Sphinx yunnana.
 In fact, all individuals of Sphinx caligineus sinicus from Yunnan and Sichuan mentioned in Pittaway & Kitching (2000) are Sphinx yunnana.
 As no individuals of Sphinx caligineus have ever been confirmed from Yunnan and Sichuan, the brown individuals that Mell (1922a) described from northern Yunnan could well be the brown form of Sphinx yunnana.
+Using DNA barcodes, the Sphinx caligineus brunnescens-like individuals recorded from NE Laos have been confirmed as being Sphinx centrovietnama (Ian Kitching, pers. comm.
+2018), a species which appears to extend northwards into southern China.

 China: 2.vi (Zhejiang); 15.vii (Hunan); ?vii-ix (Yunnan).